FauconFan/makefileC/README.md

 These are the following features the makefile have:

  - Features:
-   - Recompile if necessary (C files as well as header files)
+   - Recompile if necessary (C source files as well as header files)
    - No link if no file needs to be recompiled
    - Support basic rules: all clean fclean re
    - Progress status during recompiling